albinlofmark/git-repository/Git Workshop.md

  - Make sure you have commited everything you want to push to your remote repository then use the following command: git push origin master
  - "Master" in the command above could also be "Main" if you are on a newer version of Git.

+Task 3: Working with Branches.
+1. Create a new branch called feature-branch.
+ - To create a new branch you use the following command: git branch feature-branch

+2. Switch to the new branch.
+ - To switch to the new branch you write: git switch feature-branch

+3. Make changes and commit them.
+ - To make changes you simple edit the desired .md file and use the following command to add the changes to the staging area and commiting them: git commit -a -m "branch update"

+4. Push the new branch to the remote repository.
+ - To
 Now you have got a feel for the basics of Git as well as local and remote repositories!